jlipps/jlipps.com/app/content/projects/music/album-suiteapoc.md

 night---unparalleled!
 Sadly I just had a set of SM-57s and a cheap USB-powered digital audio unit, so I couldn't do full justice to the physical and spiritual context.
 But the songs themselves, despite being super stripped-down arrangements of piano and vocals, remain powerful artifacts of that sabbatical for me.
-Downloads coming soon!
+Mixed/mastered by David Lipps.
 Cover design by Chris Nyffeler.